Partners & Funders

 potentially coho salmon.
 Within 4 days, a new 115-foot long roughened channel had been installed to mimic a natural streambed and provide fish passage.
 80 feet upstream of the dam site at the top of the new channel, rocks were strategically placed to

 direct water into a new intake system that would supply 18 water rights holders.
 Weed-free straw and grass seed were spread over disturbed areas to reduce erosion.
-The site will be planted in early spring 2018 with native trees and shrubs to replace several trees that were removed for construction.
+The site was planted in early spring 2018 with native trees and shrubs to replace several trees that were removed for construction.

 Top: Completed project with intake system shown.
 Courtesy of RRWC.